 Video Gamer is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Prices subject to change.
 Learn more

 Commander is far and away the most popular format for Magic: the Gathering.
 Thanks to Wizards of the Coast releasing preconstructed Commander decks every set, getting into the format has never been easier!
-But what are the best MTG Commander Precons that you can buy in 2023?
-There’s so many to choose from, and we’ll tell you what’s the best.
+But what are the best MTG Commander Precons that you can buy in 2024?
+There’s so many to choose from, but we’ll tell you what’s the best.

 Now, the Commander preconstructed decks that we’re looking at today are going to be ones that you can actually buy right now.
-Some of these decks have come out in 2023, and others years ago.
-We’re also try to keep the price in check here, as some of these can be very expensive due to being older or having some very pricey cards in them.
-If you’re interested in the top commanders from Wilds of Eldraine, then check out our best Wilds of Eldraine Commanders guide!
+Some of these decks came out last year, and others much longer.
+We’ll also try to keep the price in check here, as some of these can be very expensive due to being older or having some rarer cards in them.
+Now that Murders at Karlov Manor is coming, expect this list to change following their additions.
+Provided, of course, they end up being some of the best precon Commander decks in MTG.

 The first deck on our best MTG Commander Precons list is the Elven Empire deck from Kaldheim.
 This deck is an elf tribal deck that is a fantastic foundation to building a bigger and better elf deck.
 Lathril, Blade of the Elves is a stellar Commander for this deck as she makes elves on her own which can help with the other elf synergies that are in the deck and that can be built into the deck.
 It’s a little on the pricier side of things coming in between $70 and $100, but that goes to show that this is a solid deck.